Jonyorker/learn-snapcraft-flask/README.md

-# learn-snapcraft-python
+# learn-snapcraft-flast
-Introduction to creating ubuntu snaps with a python app.
+Introduction to creating ubuntu snaps with a python flask app.